t-affeldt/minetest_movement_overhaul/README.md

 ### CMO Sprint
 - Hold W and tap A and D simultaneously to start sprinting (until you release W or run out of stamina)
 - movement commitment: accelerating, breaking, and turning takes time
-- tap Shift to stop sprinting and start sliding
+- tap Shift while sprinting to stop and start sliding

 ### CMO Stamina
 - system compatible with other sprint mods (so far: *hbsprint, wadsprint, sprint_lite, real_stamina*)